 Dave: I attended with Steve Falkiner who is the President of the Foursquare denomination, which is the denomination that I was with at the time.

 Joel: What was most memorable about your experience at Presidents Day?

 Dave: As I guy who’s been to a ton of conferences, I especially remember that event.
 It was amazing to see the unity with all of these church representatives and denominational leaders gathering together under one banner of their faith in Jesus and problem-solving how we can be more effective in Canada in building God’s Kingdom.
 It was so encouraging to me.
 And that conference marked the release of that research on youth and young adults.
 Do you remember that?

 “The biggest scare during the crash was that I could have died having lived a life without purpose, a life that wasn’t lived with the blessing of God.”

 Joel: Yes, that’s right.
-We released the Hemorrhaging Faith research on why and when Canadian young adults are leaving, staying and returning to Church.
+We released the Hemorrhaging Faith research on why and when us are leaving, staying and returning to Church.

 Dave: So I think the EFC’s Presidents Day had a dual impact on me.
 There was great content and there was strong unity and vision.

 Joel: How well are we doing in Canada in uniting the next generation of evangelicals to bless Canada in the name of Jesus?